bol-van/zapret-win-bundle/readme.md

 If windivert cannot start as is run `win7/install_win7.cmd`.
 Or install ESU updates.

 ### ANTIVIRUS WARNING
 windivert may cause antivirus reaction.
-It's not a viruse, your antivirus is insane.
+It's not a virus, your antivirus is insane.
 It can treat windivert as potential risk or hacker instrument.
 Use exceptions or disable AV completely if you are affected.